ONSdigital/eq-questionnaire-runner/README.md

 ## Frontend Tests

-The frontend tests use NodeJS to run.
+The frontend tests are written using [Playwright](https://playwright.dev/), which requires NodeJS to run.
 To handle different versions of NodeJS it is recommended to install `Node Version Manager` (`nvm`).
 It is similar to pyenv but for Node versions.
 To install `nvm` use the command below (make sure to replace "v0.39.5" with the current latest version in [releases](https://github.com/nvm-sh/nvm/releases/):
 ``` shell
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash